 Our Residence Manager will make the necessary arrangements for the delivery of food and groceries for the benefit of students in isolation in the dorm.

 5. What should I do if I feel unwell, while in the dorm?

 Contact our Residence Manager on +971 55 991 9820 if you feel uneasy or unwell.

-Students living on campus are advised to limit their outings, however no restrictions will be placed on students that want to meet with friends and family outside the University campus.
+No restrictions are placed on students that want to meet with friends and family outside the University campus.

 For further information about our reopening plans and procedures, please contact Student Services on email@example.com or call +9714 4554 900.